If there were karate belts for saving money on medication, I’d have a black belt.

 I’ve also spent years on both sides of the medical fence, as a patient and a health care worker.
 I’ve had to pay for medical expenses while insured and while uninsured.

 Along the way, I’ve learned and used just about every trick in the book for reducing prescription drug expenses.
-The following tips have served me best — and also stand to save you the most money.
+The following tips have served me best.

 1. Pay with a discounted gift card